tencentyun/intlcloud-documents/yehe_doc/网络/VPN连接/产品简介/应用场景_intl_en.md

 VPN has two routing and forwarding methods:
 + Matching the source and destination IP ranges of data flow based on the SPD policy-based routing, and forwarding according to the set forwarding policy.
 Routing cannot be realized through this method, so traffic cannot be forwarded, but the first, fourth and sixth communication scenarios can be realized.
 + By configuring the VPN route table, you can route and forward data packets based on the destination IP range.
 This method is called destination routing, and all the following communication scenarios can be realized with this method.
 The sixth scenario can not only be realized through SPD policy-based routing alone but also through SPD policy-based routing and destination routing at the same time.
    >?
-   >- The VPN route table is currently in a beta test.
-To try it out, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
-   >- The “customer gateway” in the following figures means the logical object that records the public IP address of the IPsec VPN device on the IDC side.
+The “customer gateway” in the following figures means the logical object that records the public IP address of the IPsec VPN device on the IDC side.
 Each customer gateway corresponds to the IPsec VPN device on the IDC side.
    >

 ## Scenario 1: communication between VPC and IDC